locally-io/android-engage-sdk/README.md

     EngageSDK provides a monitor to search for surrounding content based on your position or nearby bluetooth devices(**beacons**).

-    For geofences you can set up the **radius** and **refresh** interval by sending those values to the monitor.
-By default it scans      around 500 miles and refresh each 10 mins(in milis)
+    For _Geofences_ you can set up the **radius** and **refresh** interval by sending those values to the monitor.
+By default they system scans      a radius of 500 miles, which is refreshed every 10 mins (measured in miliseconds):

 ```Java
         private fun startMonitoring(){